Tropical Fish

 From: Elke

-We thought that a school of Serpae Tetras would be a nice addition to our 46 gallon community tank that housed two Goldfish, two peppered Corydoras, and eight Zebra Danios.
+We thought that a school of them would be a nice addition to our 46 gallon community tank that housed two Goldfish, two peppered Corydoras, and eight Zebra Danios.
 Well, after behaving for a couple of hours, the fin nipping started and our beloved Goldfish and Corydoras began to show signs of stress and frayed fins within less than 24 hours.
 I remembered reading that a larger school size and plants make Serpaes feel more comfortable and less likely to attack other species.
 We increased the school size from five to twelve Serpaes and added a ton of live plants to hide in and behind.
 Voila!
 It worked!
 The tank is peaceful again, yet very lively and fun to watch.